nickpastoria/148TraceryGame/README.md

 ## Acknowledgments

-- Thank you to [OpenAI](https://openai.com/) for the assistance in generating Lovecraftian names and creating the Tracery grammar.
+- Thank you to [OpenAI](https://openai.com/) for the assistance in generating Lovecraftian names and assistance with filling out the Tracery grammar.